 - Azodicarbonamide – A bleaching agent that is banned in most of the UK and Australia, Azodicarbonamide is (of course) deemed safe in the US.
 The UK’s Health and Safety Executive has stated that it is a respiratory sensitizer (a possible cause for asthma) and that they feel that the products containing it should be labeled with “may cause sensitization by inhalation.”

-Nearly all store bought breads have corn or soy in them, which means more than likely they contain GMO’s (90% of soy and 80% of corn is genetically engineered!!!).
+Nearly all store-bought bread has corn or soy in iy, which means more than likely they contain GMO’s (90% of soy and 80% of corn is genetically engineered!!!).
 Not only that, unless you are buying 100% whole wheat bread, most likely it will contain enriched flour.
 When they process the flour, they remove the outer husks (bran and germ) which is where all the good for you stuff is, so they try to put nutrients back into the flour by enriching it; but our bodies are not able to process it in the same way.

 Make your own bread and you'll never go back